-Precision and Design Features
+Precision & Design Characteristics

 1. Lead Accuracy of Ball Screws